 You are not at significant risk of developing cancer unless you also already have cirrhosis.

 You are at greatly increased risk of liver cancer if you have alcohol-related cirrhosis in addition to hepatitis.

 Receiving antiviral therapy to treat chronic HCV infection may lower your risk for developing liver cancer.

 Screening with ultrasound of the liver, liver function tests, and blood tests every 6 to 12 months are recommended for people at risk of liver cancer.

 Health Tools help you make wise health decisions or take action to improve your health.

 Decision Points focus on key medical care decisions that are important to many health problems.

 ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Donald Sproule, MDCM, CCFP - Family Medicine Adam Husney, MD - Family Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerW.
-Thomas London, MD - Hepatology
+Thomas London, MD - Internal Medicine, Hepatology